Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 - Adding planting areas along the road’s edge with the required drainage.

-- The improvement of the existing signalised junction of Grange Road.
+- Improving the existing signalised junction of Grange Road.

-- The construction of a new raised table junction at Adams Road/Sylvester Road.
+- Construction of a new raised table junction at Adams Road/Sylvester Road.

 - The addition of uncontrolled crossings along Adams Road.